 Sea-Run Arctic Char Fishing in Creswell Bay

 Love fishing?
-Creswell Bay is one of the top locations to fish for arctic char, their bi-annual migration offers a world-class fishing opportunity just a 40 minute flight from Arctic Watch.
+Creswell Bay is one of the top locations to fish for arctic char, their bi-annual migration offers a world-class fishing opportunity just a 45-minute flight from Arctic Watch.
 The Arctic char range in size from 6-20 lbs.
-A minimum of 2 guests is required, maximum of 10, call for pricing.
+A minimum of 3 guests is required, maximum of 10, call for pricing.

 Families & Children

 Due to the expedition nature of this trip, children must be 8 years old or older at time of departure.
 Children under 16 years of age must be supervised by a parent/guardian at all times.

 Emergency evacuation insurance to a minimum benefit of $100,000 USD per person is strongly advised for this trip (recommended coverages: trip interruption, cancellation and health insurance including air ambulance).
 In addition to the emergency evacuation insurance, we highly recommend our travelers protect their investment with travel insurance that includes trip cancellation and other benefits.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
 Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
 Learn more about travel insurance or get a free quote.

 Use the itinerary as a guide only.
 Itineraries may be altered due to weather, wildlife, national park regulation or at the guides’ discretion.
 The ability to be flexible makes this type of adventure travel unique.
 The beluga whales famed in this region typically do not arrive until the second week of July and depart around the first or second week of August; of course, this is only an estimate and wildlife encounters are unpredictable.
 Flexibility is the key to the success of any Arctic expedition.